Uzemaki/python-book-code/readme.md

 # Demo
-Various coding examples will be in this repository to show my work on learning python.
+Various coding examples will be in this repository to show my work on learning python!